How reciprocity impacts ordering and phase separation in active nematics?: Conclusions

 In conclusion, we have shown that models sharing the same nematic symmetry but with reciprocal and non-reciprocal alignment interactions lead to distinct macroscopic features.
+The reciprocal model shows a first-order NI transition, while the non-reciprocal models undergo a continuous NI transition.
 Thus, our findings raise questions on the prevailing notions that macroscopic properties like phase transition should be independent of particular microscopic realizations if they share the same dimensionality, symmetries, and conservation laws.
 Here, a caveat is in order: it is possible that changing the microscopic models lets one move significantly through a phase space that allows all the different kinds of phase transitions described above.
-This could be an alternative explanation of our findings, which cannot be fully excluded without further studies.
-However, as our studies show, a complete theory for apolar active nematics should allow for all four possibilities of phase transitions, consisting of first-order or continuous transition in the order parameter space and the presence or absence of clear phase separation in density.
+This possibility cannot be entirely excluded without further studies.